-At least 33.75 credit hours in biology, to include a minimum of 22.5 credit hours at the 200 level or higher, of which at least 11 must be at the 300 level or higher, and at least 3.5 of the 11 must be at the 400 level.
+At least 34.25 credit hours in biology, to include a minimum of 22.5 credit hours at the 200 level or higher, of which at least 11 must be at the 300 level or higher, and at least 3.5 of the 11 must be at the 400 level.
 Biochemistry courses BCM 365 and BCM 465 may be used to fulfill these requirements.
+Introductory Biology: The Molecular Biology of Cancer BIO 151 Biological Investigations I BIO 152 Biological Investigations II At least one course from each of four areas of Biology: Animal Systems:

+BIO 360

+BIO 202 Zoology BIO 302 Animal Physiology BIO 305 Animal Behavior BIO 310 Vertebrate Biology BIO 410 Microscopic Anatomy Plant Systems: BIO 201 Botany BIO 301 Plant Physiology Evolution, Ecology, Diversity: BIO 216 Ecology BIO 222 Estuarine Ecology BIO 228 Desert Ecology BIO 400 Evolution BIO 416 Environmental Biology Cellular and Molecular: BIO 200 Cellular Biology BIO 260 Genetics BIO 340 Microbiology

+'''

+BIO 430 Developmental Biology

+BIO 440 Virology and Immunology

+BCM 365 Biochemistry

+'''

-Students shall have at least one course from each of four areas of Biology: Animal Systems: BIO 202, 302, 305, 310 or 410 Plant Systems: BIO 201 or 301 Evolution, Ecology, Diversity: BIO 216, 222, 228, 400 or 416 Cellular & Molecular: BIO 200, 260, 340, 360, 430, 440, or BCM 365 Research Experience: Students must take at least one course which incorporates a research-type experience (BIO 305, 416, 430, or BCM 465) or an independent study.
+Research Experience: Students must take at least one course which incorporates a research-type experience (BIO 305, 416, 430, or BCM 465) or an independent study research experience, such as summer research on- or off-campus.
 Subsequently, the student presents the results of the research-type experience to biology faculty and peers at a seminar.
 The required seminar, BIO 475, is taken over three terms (not necessarily consecutive).
 At the beginning of the sequence, the student is an observer and questioner.
 During the term in which the student enrolls to make his/her seminar presentation, a total of one credit hour is awarded for the entire sequence.

 Required Support Courses for the B.A.
-Degree: CHM 141 CHM 142 or 205 or 210 PSY 250 or MTH 141 (or a higher-level mathematics course) Recommended electives:
+Degree:

+CHM 141 General Chemistry I: Bio-organic Molecules

+One of the following: